drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/references/experiment_log.md

   33 in ad_spend and conversions, 26 in clicks, 0 in impressions.
   Decision: retain all outliers as they represent legitimate high-budget campaigns, not data errors.
+  Row-level check on top 5 revenue campaigns confirmed outliers are legitimate — all show consistent high spend, clicks, and conversions.
+TikTok Ads appears in 4 of top 5 highest revenue campaigns — to be investigated in EDA.

 ---